mzazon/awesome-cloud-projects/aws/content-delivery-networks-cloudfront/content-delivery-networks-cloudfront.md

    echo "✅ Distribution domain: ${DISTRIBUTION_DOMAIN}"
    ```

+   The distribution uses TLSv1.2 as the minimum SSL protocol for security, enables HTTP/2 and HTTP/3 for performance, and configures multiple cache behaviors for different content types.
+The configuration integrates both CloudFront Functions and Lambda@Edge for comprehensive edge processing capabilities.

 6. **Configure S3 Bucket Policy for OAC**:

    Securing S3 origins requires implementing a bucket policy that restricts access exclusively to CloudFront through the Origin Access Control (OAC).
 This security pattern ensures that content can only be accessed through CloudFront's global edge network, preventing direct access to S3 URLs and maintaining consistent security controls across all content delivery.
-The policy uses AWS IAM conditions to verify the CloudFront distribution's identity before granting access to bucket objects.

    ```bash
    # Create S3 bucket policy to allow CloudFront access